lbarazza/Kohonen/README.md

 ## What is a Kohonen Network?
 A Kohonen Network is a type of neural network that tries to represent the input data in a lower dimensional space while preserving to its best the topology of the input space.
-It can be used to reduce the dimensions of the data one want to analyze, as well as to simplify the input data for another neural network.
+It can be used to reduce the dimensions of the data one want to analyze, as well as to simplify the input data to input to another neural network.